sertit/eoreader/docs/main_features.md

 ### Extent and footprint

-Get the product extent and footprint, always in UTM as a `gpd.GeoDataFrame`
+Get the product extent and footprint, always in UTM as a `gpd.GeoDataFrame`.

 ```python
 # Full extent of the bands as a geopandas GeoDataFrame